Tinker Juarez: Career bicycle motocross titles

 Note: Listed are District, State/Provincial/Department, Regional, National, and International titles in italics.
-"Defunct" refers to the fact of that sanctioning body in question no longer existing at the start of the racer's career or at that stage of his/her career.
-Depending on point totals of individual racers, winners of Grand Nationals do not necessarily win National titles.
-Series and one off Championships are also listed in block.
+"Defunct" refers to the fact that the sanctioning body in question no longer exists at the start of the racer's career or at that stage of his/her career.
+Depending on the point totals of individual racers, winners of Grand Nationals do not necessarily win National titles.
+Series and one-off championships are also listed in a block.